-- (1) Is not engaged in the conduct or activities described in paragraphs (p)(1)-(4); - (2) Was not engaged in the conduct or activities described in paragraphs (p)(1)-(4) for a total of 20 years or more; - (3) Is not an investment adviser; - (4) Is not an attorney, accountant, or other professional whose firm derived 10 percent or more of its annual revenue in the past two years from any persons or entities listed in paragraphs (p)(1)-(4); and - (5) Is not the spouse or a family member of a person who is engaged in the conduct or activities described in paragraphs (p)(1)-(4).
-For purposes of this rule, the term "family member" means: - (A) The parent, stepparent, child, or stepchild of any person engaged in the conduct or activities described in paragraphs (p)(1)-(4); - (B) A member of the household of a person engaged in the conduct or activities described in paragraphs (p)(1)-(4); - (C) A person who receives financial support of more than 50 percent of his or her annual income from a person engaged in the conduct or activities described in paragraphs (p)(1)-(4); or - (D) A person who is claimed as a dependent for federal income tax purposes by a person engaged in the conduct or activities described in paragraphs (p)(1)-(4).
+(1) is not engaged in the conduct or activities described in paragraphs (p)(1)-(4);

+(2) was not engaged in the conduct or activities described in paragraphs (p)(1)-(4) for a total of 20 years or more;

+(3) is not an investment adviser;

+(4) is not an attorney, accountant, or other professional whose firm derived 10 percent or more of its annual revenue in the past two years from any persons or entities listed in paragraphs (p)(1)-(4);

+(5) is not an attorney, accountant, or other professional whose firm derived \$50,000 or more in annual revenue in the past two years from professional services rendered to any persons or entities listed in paragraph (p)(1) relating to any customer disputes concerning an investment account or transaction, including but not limited to, law firm fees, accounting firm fees, and consulting fees;

+(6) is not employed by, and is not the spouse or an immediate family member of a person who is employed by, an entity that directly or indirectly controls, is controlled by, or is under common control with, any partnership, corporation, or other organization that is engaged in the securities business;

+(7) is not a director or officer of, and is not the spouse or an immediate family member of a person who is a director or officer of, an entity that directly or indirectly controls, is controlled by, or is under common control with, any partnership, corporation, or other organization that is engaged in the securities business; and

+(8) is not the spouse or an immediate family member of a person who is engaged in the conduct or activities described in paragraphs (p)(1)-(4).
+For purposes of this rule, the term immediate family member means:

+(A) a person's parent, stepparent, child, or stepchild;

+(B) a member of a person's household;

+(C) an individual to whom a person provides financial support of more than 50 percent of his or her annual income; or

+(D) a person who is claimed as a dependent for federal income tax purposes.